donnay/charming-moon/src/pages/index.md

     type: section_grid
     col_number: three
     grid_items:
-      - title: The Caudices
+      - title: Caudex Regulum
         content: >
-          ###### Genesis is separated into three books, in latin 'caudices',
-          these are:

-          *   The Caudex, Regulum, the book of rules were meant to be used by players and a Game Master in a table-top Role-Playing Game setting.
+          * The Caudex Regulum - The book of rules were meant to be used by players and a Game Master in a table-top Role-Playing Game setting.

-          *   The Caudex Centia, the book of Data provides quantitative data, tables and rules to support game play.

-          *   The Caudex Universum, the book of the Genesis Universe provides nuance, color and depth to that game play.
         actions:
-          - label: Get Started
+          - label: Read the Rules
-            url: /docs
+            url: /caudex-regulum
             style: link
-      - title: Blog
+      - title: Caudex Centia
-        content: >-
+        content: >
-          Vestibulum a nunc ut eros condimentum posuere.
-Nullam dapibus quis nunc non interdum.
-Pellentesque tortor ligula, gravida ac commodo eu.
+          * The Caudex Centia, the book of Data provides quantitative data, tables and rules to support game play.
         actions:
-          - label: View Posts
+          - label: Expand your knowledge
-            url: /blog
+            url: /caudex-regulum
             style: link
-      - title: Style Guide
+      - title: Caudex Universium
-        content: >-
+        content: >
-          Donec lobortis velit sed suscipit lobortis.
-Ut non quam metus.
-Nullam a maximus mi.
-Quisque justo nunc, sollicitudin euismod euismod at, tincidunt ut tellus.
-Vivamus rhoncus mattis varius.
+          *   The Caudex Universum, the book of the Genesis Universe provides nuance, color and depth to that game play.
         actions:
-          - label: Learn More
+          - label: The Universe awaits
-            url: /style-guide
+            url: /caudex-universum
             style: link
   - section_id: text-img
     type: section_content